platinumazure/eslint-plugin-qunit/docs/rules/require-object-in-propequal.md

-# Enforce use of objects as expected value in `assert.propEqual` (use-object-in-propequal)
+# Enforce use of objects as expected value in `assert.propEqual` (require-object-in-propequal)

 The `assert.propEqual` assertion is for the strict-equality comparison of own-properties of two objects.
 If the expected value is a string or other non-object, the assertion